-that the incarcerated individual has previously perpetrated sexual violence, whether it occurred in an institutional setting or in the community, staff shall ensure the incarcerated individual is offered a follow-up meeting with a medical and mental health practitioner within 14 days of the SVP.
+115.81 (b) - Iowa Department of Corrections Policy IS-RO-01, Institutional Services, Reception & Orientation states if the Sexual Violence Propensity (SVP) Intake Screening Tool or the Sexual Violence Propensity (SVP) assessment in ICON indicates that the incarcerated individual has previously perpetrated sexual violence, whether it occurred in an institutional setting or in the community, staff shall ensure the incarcerated individual is offered a follow-up meeting with a medical and mental health practitioner within 14 days of the SVP.

-The Auditor conducted an interview with the PREA Compliance Manager and inquired if an incarcerated individual discloses prior sexual victimization or if a screening indicates an incarcerated individual has previously perpetrated sexual abuse, do you offer a follow-up meeting with medical or mental health practitioner.
+The Auditor conducted an interview with the PREA Compliance Manager and inquired if an incarcerated individual discloses prior sexual victimization or if a screening indicates an incarcerated individual has previously perpetrated sexual abuse, do you offer a follow-up meeting with Medical or Mental Health Practitioner.
 The PREA Compliance Manager confirmed incarcerated individuals meeting this requirement are offered follow-up meetings with medical or mental health practitioner.

-The Auditor conducted interviews with two incarcerated individuals who disclosed prior sexual victimization during intake.
-Both incarcerated individuals confirmed to the Auditor that each were offered the opportunity to meet with a medical or mental health care practitioner during the risk screening process.
-Of the two incarcerated individuals interviewed, only one incarcerated individual confirmed accepting the meeting with mental health.
+The Auditor conducted interviews with three incarcerated individuals who disclosed prior sexual victimization during intake.
+All three incarcerated individuals confirmed to the Auditor that each were offered the opportunity to meet with a Medical or Mental Health Care Practitioner during the risk screening process.
+Two of the three incarcerated individuals interviewed confirmed accepting the meeting with Mental Health Practitioner.

-115.81 (d) - Iowa Department of Corrections Policy HSP-628, Health Services, Acute/Specialty Services states any information related to sexual violence that occurred in an institutional setting shall be strictly limited to medical and mental health practitioners and other staff, as necessary, to inform of treatment plans and security and management decisions, including housing, bed, work, education, and program assignments, or as otherwise required by Federal, State, or local law.
+115.81 (d) - Iowa Department of Corrections Policy HSP-628, Health Services, Acute/ Specialty Services states any information related to sexual violence that occurred in an institutional setting shall be strictly limited to Medical and Mental Health Practitioners and other staff, as necessary, to inform of treatment plans and security and management decisions, including housing, bed, work, education, and program assignments, or as otherwise required by Federal, State, or local law.

-115.81 (e) - Iowa Department of Corrections Policy HSP-628, Health Services, Acute/ Specialty Services states medical and mental health practitioners shall obtain informed consent from incarcerated individuals before reporting information about prior sexual victimization that did not occur in an institutional setting, unless the incarcerated individual is under the age of 18.
+115.81 (e) - Iowa Department of Corrections Policy HSP-628, Health Services, Acute/

+Specialty Services states Medical and Mental Health Practitioners shall obtain informed consent from incarcerated individuals before reporting information about prior sexual victimization that did not occur in an institutional setting, unless the incarcerated individual is under the age of 18.

 The Auditor conducted interviews with Medical and Mental Health Practitioners and inquired if informed consent is obtained from inmates before reporting about prior sexual victimization that did not occur in an institutional setting.
-Both Medical and Mental Health Practitioners confirmed that informed consent from incarcerated individuals is obtained, prior to reporting about sexual victimization that did not occur in an institutional setting.
+Both Medical and Mental Health Practitioners confirmed that they do obtain informed consent from incarcerated individuals prior to reporting about sexual victimization that did not occur in an institutional setting.

-Upon review of the policy, documentation, and upon completion of interviews, ASP demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.
+Upon review of the policy, documentation, and upon completion of interviews, MPCF demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.